unixorn/docker-helpers.zshplugin/ReadMe.md

 `jq` - Install with `brew install jq`

-### zgen
+### zgenom

-Add `zgen load unixorn/docker-helpers.zshplugin` to your `.zshrc` wherever you're loading your other plugins.
+Add `zgenom load unixorn/docker-helpers.zshplugin` to your `.zshrc` wherever you're loading your other plugins.

 ### Antigen